The City With Soul: Discover Jackson’s Eclectic Culinary Scene

 • Brent’s Drugs appeared in the film "The Help" along with other Fondren neighborhood businesses.

-• Cathead Distillery is the first and oldest distillery in the state of Mississippi.
+• Cathead Distillery is the first legal distillery in the state of Mississippi since Prohibition.

 • Jackson is home to some unique southern fare, including Comeback Sauce, the pig ear sandwich, and tamales.